Rule Changes In Swing States Mean More Votes Will Count, Results May Take Longer

 On Monday, Pennsylvania Republicans said they planned to appeal the ballot receipt deadlines to the U.S. Supreme Court.

-North Carolina State Sen. Phil Berger, the leading Republican in the North Carolina state senate, released a statement saying the changes would "undermine any confidence" in a fair election result.
+North Carolina state Sen. Phil Berger, the leading Republican in the North Carolina state Senate, released a statement saying the changes would "undermine any confidence" in a fair election result.

 His statement seemed to say that allowing ballots that have been postmarked by Election Day to count would allow for fraud, as ballots would conveniently be "found" in the days after the election.